Writer. Editor. Producer. Professor. Storyteller & Strategist.

 During her time at Variety Latino, Angie created the Variety Latino Rising Star of the Year Award, to recognize the next generation of Latino Hollywood stars, such as Jane The Virgin‘s Gina Rodriguez.
 The award was integrated into the 2014 Young Hollywood Awards, airing on the CW.
 Also in 2014, Angie launched the “Power of Latinos,” a groundbreaking survey spotlighting the most successful Latino film and TV actors in Hollywood.
 The special appeared in the print and digital versions of Variety, to coincide with Hispanic Heritage Month.
 Rather than focus solely on their professional accomplishments, the survey went one step further, and looked at how influential and appealing these A-listers are within their own community.

 Previous to Variety Latino, she was the Senior Editor, Entertainment & Culture for Fusion, the English-language, multi-platform joint venture between ABC and Univision.
-She produced engaging pop culture/celebrity-driven content, launching creative franchises (What’s In Your Suitcase, The Shoe Diaries, Being Becky G, Culturegeist, Como Se Dice) that were unique to Fusion and brought people to the site.
-Part of her job, as in the past, was to build new relationships and nurture existing ones with publicists, agents, and managers representing top talent in film, music and TV.
+Part of her job, as in the past, was to build new relationships and nurture existing ones with publicists, agents and managers representing top talent in film, music and TV.
 Her direct relationships with celebrities such as Pitbull and Juanes allowed her to book exclusive interviews, helping establish Fusion as a legitimate player in the entertainment scene.
 In December 2012 and into 2013, Angie extensively covered the death of superstar Jenni Rivera, whom she had the chance to interview in person at Sundance that same year.

 She was responsible for securing Latina’s most critical cover of 2008, a controversial cover story in which Jessica Alba cleared up rumors that she was ashamed of her Mexican heritage—something she had not done before.
 The conceptual cover was nominated in the Best Celebrity Cover category of the 2008 National Magazine Awards and opened the door to the actress doing Hispanic press, something she had shied away from doing in the past.